 - replace the vanilla extract with a splash of bourbon or scotch, which will provide an interesting oak flavour to these blondies, or some vanilla bean paste

 To store blondies, place them in an airtight container in a cool, dry place.
-Alternatively, like with chocolate chip cookies, you can freeze them and defrost them, one at a time, when a craving strikes.
+Alternatively, like with chocolate chip cookies, for longer term storage, you can freeze blondies in a single layer in a freezer bag.
+Defrost them, one at a time, when a craving strikes.
 Defrost one blondie bar in a low oven for about 10 minutes (usually at 250–275 ºF).
 The blondie will end up warm and taste just like it was freshly baked.

 Skor toffee blondies